meaningcrisis/meaningcrisis.github.io/docs/index-test.md

     <em>Adapted from Dream Machines by Ted Nelson</em>
 </p>

-The creation of this site is motiated by two observations:
+The creation of this site is motivated by two observations:

 1. Computer Lib / Dream Machines by Ted Nelson is half a century old but almost no one writes hypertext books.
 2. It hardly got any easier to learn a challenging subject like quantum field theory compared to half a century ago.